jamesheald/COIN/README.md

     end
 end
 ```
-Because all particles within the same run have the same weight (the particle learning algorithm used by the COIN model resamples particles on every trial), this result can be averaged across particles on each trial.
+Because all particles within the same run have the same weight (as the COIN model resamples particles on every trial), a simple average across particles can be computed.
+this result can be averaged across particles on each trial.
 For a full list of the names of variables that can be stored see [Variable names](#variable-names).

 ### Fitting the model to data